SSLMate/certspotter/man/certspotter-script.md

 :    A string containing the hex-encoded SHA-256 digest of the TBSCertificate, as defined in RFC 6962 Section 3.2.
      Certificates and their corresponding precertificates have the same `tbs_sha256` value.

-`cert_sha256`

-:    A string containing the hex-encoded SHA-256 digest (sometimes called fingerprint) of the certificate.
-     The digest is computed over the ASN.1 DER encoding.

 `pubkey_sha256`

 :    A string containing the hex-encoded SHA-256 digest of the certificate's Subject Public Key Info.

-`issuer_der`

-:    A base64 string containing the certificate's DER-encoded issuer distinguished name.

-`subject_der`

-:    A base64 string containing the certificate's DER-encoded subject distinguished name.

 `dns_names`